nickbaxter18/CodexHUB/google-news-drive-sync/README.md

 - `GET /metrics` – Prometheus-formatted metrics.
 - `GET /health` – Lightweight health probe for orchestrators.

+All endpoints except `/health` require the caller to send an `X-API-Key` header that matches one of the values configured under
+`server.auth.api_keys`.
+Requests are also throttled by the in-memory limiter driven by `server.rate_limit`, ensuring the dashboard remains resilient to abusive traffic.

 ### Web UI

 The React dashboard in `ui/` consumes the API and renders a searchable news feed with accessible components: